slateci/slateci.github.io/_posts/2021-01-25-open-ondemand.md

 cert_manager_enabled: true
 ```
 More information on using Ansible playbooks can be found [here](https://slateci.io/docs/cluster/install-kubernetes-with-kubespray.html).
-If the administrator has access to `kubectl` then cert-manager can be installed using a regular manafest or with helm.
+If the administrator has access to `kubectl` then cert-manager can be installed using a regular manifest or with helm.
 Instructions can be found at the official [cert-manager docs](https://cert-manager.io/docs/installation/kubernetes/).

-When all of the manafest components are installed, create an `Issuer` or `ClusterIssuer` YAML file so that cert-manager can issue certificates on request by the OnDemand Helm chart.
-Here is a simple example of a `ClusterIssuer` YAML configuration:
+When all of the manifest components are installed, create an `Issuer` or `ClusterIssuer` .yaml file so that cert-manager can issue certificates on request by the OnDemand Helm chart.
+Here is a simple example of a `ClusterIssuer` .yaml configuration:
 ```yaml
 metadata:
   name: letsencrypt-prod